mratsim/Arraymancer/Design_document.md

 * Creating Tensor from arrays, arrays of arrays and more.
 Pending: https://github.com/nim-lang/Nim/issues/2652
 * `zipWith` cannot be used with builtins `+`and `*`: https://github.com/nim-lang/Nim/issues/5702
 * `makeuniversal` and `makeUniversalLocal` cannot be used on functions with different input/result types. `fmap` can be used instead.
-* Call to `fmap` and BLAS will spam `XDeclaredButNotUsed`.
-Pending https://github.com/nim-lang/Nim/issues/4044

 ## Memory considerations
 Current CPUs cache line is 64 bytes.
 The Tensor data structure at 32 bytes has an ideal size.